FHIR/sql-on-fhir-v2/README.md

 ## Format spec

-Format spec defines set of transformations, which can be applied to FHIR data in json format with minimal context dependencies:
+Format spec defines set of transformations, which can be applied to FHIR data in JSON format with minimal context to be easyly implementable.

-Here is a list of transformations:
+The list of transformations:

 * References - parse local references
 * Extensions - transform array of extensions into key/value